massalabs/massa/docs/technical-doc/architecture.rst

 The Block Factory Module picks pending operations from the Pool Module.
 Note that the Block Factory will regularly query the Execution Module about finalized and executed operations, and internally cleanup operations that have been handled.

-Finally, the Block Factory will query the the Pool Module and pick pending endorsements corresponding to the best parents that are selected for the block.
+Finally, the Block Factory will query the Pool Module and pick pending endorsements corresponding to the best parents that are selected for the block.

 With this information, it is able to forge a new block that will then be propagated to the Graph/Consensus Module via the API Module, as well as to other nodes via gossip, to maintain a global synchronized state.

-the Endorsement Factory Module works in a similar manner, requesting the Selector Module to find out when it has been designated to be an endorsement producer, then feeding new endorsements to the Pool Module and the API Module for global synchronization.
+The Endorsement Factory Module works in a similar manner, requesting the Selector Module to find out when it has been designated to be an endorsement producer, then feeding new endorsements to the Pool Module and the API Module for global synchronization.

 Operation lifecycle
 ===================